 - More guest hand-washing and sanitizing stations

-Cleaning and sanitization will be increased throughout the Magic Kingdom with Cast Members passing through every area more often than before.
+Cleaning and sanitization have been increased throughout the Magic Kingdom with Cast Members passing through every area more often than before.
 Also, guests are required to practice distancing while waiting in line for the attractions and in all public spaces.

 Read our post on all the New Changes and Safety Measures at Disney World which explains them all in more detail.